The Structure Transfer Machine Theory and Applications: Experiment

-\textbf{2) Illustration:} We first conduct experiments to illustrate how the STM method influences the distribution in Fig. \ref{illustration}.
-Without the special note, STM means using Laplacian to calculate $B_{\cal M}$ from the original data space for learning.
-Fig. \ref{illustration} shows that the distributions of STM deep features appear to be simpler (parsimony) than the original one because of its approaching to the expectation. {This is even more profound in the sense that the compactness did not conflict with the structure preservation, which can be viewed that STM obtains a more similar structure as that of the original manifold than the center loss.} In addition, the center loss appears more scattered, meaning our structure preservation is a better strategy to achieve a good representation.
-In Table \ref{mnist}, we report the error rates obtained by different approaches.
-It can be seen that ours is far lower than the existing approaches including center loss one, indicating that the manifold loss term indeed increases the discriminative power of the deeply learned features.
-In addition, it seems that STM-lle performs slightly better depending on parameter selections than STM-lap.
-Moreover, the weight calculation for Laplacian is much easier than that of LLE so that we change the notation of STM-lap to STM and use it in the following experiments.
+\textbf{(2) Illustration.} We first conduct experiments to illustrate how the STM method influences the distribution in Fig.~\ref{illustration}.
+Without the special note, STM means using Laplacian to calculate $B^{\cal M}$ from the original data space for learning. \textcolor{black}{Fig.~\ref{illustration}} shows that the distributions of STM deep features (g) appear to be simpler (parsimony) than the original one (a) because of its approaching to the expectation. {This is even more profound in the sense that the compactness did not conflict with the structure preservation, which can be viewed that STM obtains a more similar structure as that of the original manifold than the center loss \cite{centerloss}.} A-Softmax loss \cite{A-Softmax-loss} feature in sub-figure (d) and cosine loss \cite{cosine-loss} feature in sub-figure (f) have a similar distribution like the baseline CNN feature in sub-figure (a).
+In addition, the center loss in sub-figure (c) or ring loss \cite{ring-loss} in sub-figure (e) appears more scattered, meaning our structure preservation is a better strategy to achieve a good representation.

+In TABLE~\ref{mnist}, we report the error rates obtained by six different approaches.
+It can be seen that ours is far lower than the existing approaches including center loss, A-Softmax loss, ring loss and cosine loss, indicating that the manifold loss term indeed increases the discriminative power of the deeply learned features.
+In addition, it seems that STM with LLE performs slightly better depending on parameter selections than STM with Laplacian.
+Moreover, the weight calculation for Laplacian is much easier than that of LLE so that we change the notation of STM with Laplacian to STM and use it in the following experiments.